ODNI report's cover includes faked image adding diversity

 CLICK HERE TO GET THE FOX NEWS APP

-In fact, stock photo models throughout the 52-page report.
+In fact, stock photo models appear throughout the 52-page report.

 The ODNI did not immediately respond to Fox News' request for comment.